-&lt;sup>10 Tables A3 and A5 in the Supplementary Material show the results of a robustness test to check what would happen were we to make the treatments comparable in terms of pre-stage 3 characteristics.
-To this end, in A3 and A5, we remove the groups who, on aggregate, behaved most dishonestly in Stage 1 of the Public treatment and we find identical results from our regression analyses (see Tables A3 and A5).
+In dynamics too, these between-treatment differences are clear (Fig. 2).
+Choosing to collaborate remains high and stable in Public, while it starts at high levels in the other treatments (albeit a little lower than in Public) and then declines slowly over time.12 This pattern is also reflected in actually who, on aggregate, behaved most dishonestly in Stage 1 of the Public treatment and we find identical results from our regression analyses (see Tables A3 and A5).
 As a threshold to identify groups who behaved most dishonestly, we first compute the fraction of 6s reported in Stage 1 at the group level.
-We then drop all the groups in treatment Public that have such fraction higher than the maximal fraction in the remaining two treatments, which leads us to remove a total of 8 groups.
+We then drop all the groups in the treatment that have such fraction higher than the maximal fraction in the remaining two treatments, which leads us to remove a total of 8 groups.
 We then perform the same regression analysis on such restricted sample (13 out of 21 groups for Public and the full sample for the other two treatments).
+11The overall frequency of participants wanting to collaborate but not finding a match is equal to 15.35%.